 When it comes to features, this indoor grill from Ninja Foodi is a winner.

 Not only is it able to grill all of your barbecue favorites with the searing heat it produces but it's also capable of baking, roasting, and can even dehydrate.

 But that's not all it can do.
-There's also an air fryer for making crisp, guilt free, healthy fries.
+There's also an air fryer for making crisp, guilt free, and healthy fries.

-And if you’ve forgotten to talk dinner out of the freezer the night before you can cook straight from frozen in your Ninja and it only takes about 25 minutes.
+And if you’ve forgotten to talk dinner out of the freezer the night before you can cook it straight from frozen in your Ninja and it only takes about 25 minutes.

 Right at first glance, you'll notice the unique design of the Ninja Foodil.
-It's heavier and bulkier than other grills, but that's a small price to pay in a grill you can do so much with.
+It's heavier and bulkier than other grills, but that's a small price to pay for a grill you can do so much with.